hjacobs/kube-job-cleaner/README.rst

 Kubernetes Job Cleaner
 ======================

+**DEPRECATED: this script is no longer needed with recent Kubernetes versions (1.12+) as long as you use ttlSecondsAfterFinished**

 Very simple script to delete all completed jobs after X seconds (default: one hour).

 Kubernetes jobs are not cleaned up by default and completed pods are never deleted.